Find fun things to do with teens &

 Shows for Kids in Las Vegas

-While there are other shows in Las Vegas which may be suitable for your family, the following short list names shows which are generally considered to be inoffensive to all, and are especially interesting for kids:
+While there are other shows in Las Vegas which may be suitable for your family, the following short list names shows which are generally considered to be inoffensive for all ages, and might even be especially interesting for kids:

-* The V Theater at Planet Hollywood offers several family-friendly shows year-round.
-These include "V the Ultimate Variety Show" and not just one, but several others.
-Complete info may be found on the VTheater.com website.
+* The V Theater at Planet Hollywood offers several family-friendly shows year-round (and some that are not.)
+This includes "V the Ultimate Variety Show" and there are genarally several others.
+The shows rotate, and you should contact the theater directly to ask about family-friendliness if a listing leaves you wondering.
+Current listings may be found on the V Theater website.

 * IMAX movies may be enjoyed in Las Vegas.
 For a listing of locations, please see our Southwestern USA IMAX Theater Locations page.